$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Introduction

-In this paper, we are interested in classes of finite groups $\C$ which are \emph{extension closed pseudo-variety of finite groups}, that is, classes of finite groups which are closed under taking subgroups, direct products, quotients and extensions.
-Three common examples of extension closed pseudo-varieties of finite groups are the class of all finite $p$-groups where $p$ is a prime number, the class of all finite soluble groups, and the class of all finite groups.
+In this paper, we are interested in classes of finite groups $\C$ which are \emph{extension-closed pseudovarieties of finite groups}, that is, classes of finite groups which are closed under taking subgroups, direct products, quotients and extensions.
+Three common examples of extension-closed pseudovarieties of finite groups are the class of all finite $p$-groups where $p$ is a prime number, the class of all finite solvable groups, and the class of all finite groups.

-We have the following examples of $\C$-conjugacy separability groups: \begin{itemize} \item right-angled Artin groups and free-by-$\C$ groups are $\C$-conjugacy separability when $\C$ is the class of all finite $p$-groups for some prime $p$ (Toinet~\cite{toinet2013conjugacy}), and \item free-by-$\C$ groups are $\C$-conjugacy separability when $\C$ is an extension closed psuedo-variety of finite groups (Ribes and Zalesskii~\cite{zalesskii}). \end{itemize}
+We have the following examples of $\C$-conjugacy separable groups: \begin{itemize} \item right-angled Artin groups and free-by-$\C$ groups are $\C$-conjugacy separable when $\C$ is the class of all finite $p$-groups for some prime $p$ (Toinet~\cite{toinet2013conjugacy}), and \item free-by-$\C$ groups are $\C$-conjugacy separable when $\C$ is an extension-closed pseudovariety of finite groups (Ribes and Zalesskii~\cite{zalesskii}). \end{itemize}

-In this paper we study the behavior of $\C$-hereditary conjugacy separability, where the class $\C$ is an extension closed pseudo-variety of finite groups, under the construction of wreath products.
-It is easy to see that a direct product of $\C$-CS groups is again a $\C$-CS groups, and similarly for $\C$-hereditary conjugacy separability.
+In this paper we study the behaviour of $\C$-hereditary conjugacy separability, where the class $\C$ is an extension-closed pseudovariety of finite groups, under the construction of wreath products.
+It is easy to see that a direct product of $\C$-CS groups is again a $\C$-CS groups, and similarly for $\C$-hereditary conjugacy separable groups.
 Using the result of Ribes and Zalesskii~\cite{zalesskii} that free-by-$\C$ groups are $\C$-CS, one could easily generalize the result of Stebe~\cite{stebe} and Remeslennikov~\cite{remeslennikov} to show that $\C$-CS and $\C$-HCS groups are closed under taking free products.
 Furthermore, the second named author~\cite{mf} showed that the classes of $\C$-CS and $\C$-HCS groups are closed under forming graph products.